 The basic oe-specific rotors have thicker internal fins and are made from recycled steel.
 They are great if you do not drive fast and are hard on the brakes.

-The downside is they negative impact on the cooling abilities of the rotors.
-Premium oe-specific rotors are made from ceramic and last longer due to the reduced production of heat.
+The downside is the negative impact on the cooling abilities of the rotors.
+Premium oe-specific rotors are made from ceramic and last longer due to reduced heat production.

 Drilled rotors

-One of the biggest problems faced in the braking rotors is how to dissipate excessive heat from friction.
+One of the biggest problems faced in the braking rotors is dissipating excessive heat from friction.
 Drilled rotors have holes drilled into them that allow for heat dissipation.

 Slotted rotors

 These have various slots engraved on the surface of the rotor.
-The purpose of the slots is improved heat dissipation as they draw more air between the rotor surface and the brake pad.
+The purpose of the slots is to improve heat dissipation as they draw more air between the rotor surface and the brake pad.
 The slots are also great for removing any debris on the rotor surface.

 Drilled and slotted rotors

 This is a combination of both slotted and drilled rotors.
-They work great in heat dissipation hence making them ideal for high performance cars that involve hard braking.
+They work great in heat dissipation, making them ideal for high-performance cars with hard braking.

 Symptoms of bad/failing brake rotors

-Before you can change your braking rotors, it is vital to know the symptoms of failing brake rotors.
+Before changing your braking rotors, knowing the symptoms of failing brake rotors is vital.
 Driving around in faulty brakes is a disaster in the making.

 Noisy brakes

-Noisy brakes are one of the symptoms of defective or worn out motors.
+Noisy brakes are one of the symptoms of defective or worn-out motors.
 Normal braking should be silent and quick.
-As you continue using your braking rotors for an extended time the wearing out becomes uneven.
-This means you have some sections raised while others depressed.
-This warped rotors are noisy and are a signal for replacement.
+The wearing out becomes uneven as you continue using your braking rotors for an extended time.
+This means you have some sections raised while others are depressed.
+These warped rotors are noisy and are a signal for replacement.

 Vibrating brakes